 Lauren is the property editor of the Telegraph, where she looks after the weekly Property supplement.
 She joined the Telegraph in 2014 as a business reporter, after a two-year stint studying and working in New York.

-Lauren is a business reporter at the Telegraph, after a two-year stint working in New York (note: so please excuse anything written in US-style – they got to me eventually).
-She has written for the Wall Street Journal, The Times, The Atlantic, Quartz, The Huffington Post, City A.M., Mic, Tablet Magazine, The Jewish Daily Forward and The Jewish Chronicle among others.
+She has written for the Wall Street Journal, The Times, The Atlantic Magazine, Quartz (qz.com), The Huffington Post, City A.M., Mic, Tablet Magazine, The Jewish Daily Forward and The Jewish Chronicle, among others.

 She studied Theology at the University of Cambridge, where she was elected to be president of the Cambridge Union Society.
-(Check out this video to see the kind of speakers she hosted.)
-Several events she organized received international media coverage, including debates on pornography, the British government and the Muslim face veil, as well as an exclusive talk by Julian Assange.
+(Watch this video to see the kind of speakers she hosted.)
+Several events she organised received international media coverage, including debates on pornography, the British government and the Muslim face veil, as well as an exclusive talk by Julian Assange.

 Lauren tweets from @laurendavidson.Follow @laurendavidson